Chronic Traumatic Encephalopathy (CTE)

 Experts aren’t sure just how common CTE is.
 That’s partly because there’s no way to diagnose this condition while a person is alive.
 Healthcare providers can suspect a person has it, but there’s no way to confirm it without an autopsy.
 CTE also has strong similarities and shares symptoms with several other degenerative brain diseases, such as Alzheimer’s disease and frontotemporal dementia.

 What are the symptoms of chronic traumatic encephalopathy?

-Symptoms of CTE can include:
+Common symptoms of CTE can include:

-- Balance and movement difficulties
+- Balance problems and walking unsteadily.